softdev15/slate/source/index.html.md

 </XmlInterchange>
 ```

-Cragowise Reference endpoint can also accept SOAP message which is a Cargowise default i.e, Request that starts with tag <s: Envelope>, Or
+Cargowise Reference endpoint can also accept SOAP message which is a Cargowise default i.e, Request that starts with tag <s: Envelope>, Or
 you can also take the message encoded within the SOAP message and post it as a request to the Cargowise reference endpoint.

 > Example xml format when sending SOAP message: